 - Crawl errors addressed promptly

 Crawlability is the foundation of technical SEO.
-If search engines cannot access your content, no amount of optimization will help.
-Ensure pages are accessible, servers respond quickly, and site structure facilitates discovery.
+If search engines cannot reach your content, no amount of optimization helps.
+Keep pages accessible, servers responsive, and site structure shallow enough for discovery.

 Monitor Search Console for crawl issues, maintain clean robots.txt configuration, and use XML sitemaps to guide crawlers.
-For large sites, actively manage crawl budget by prioritizing important content.
+For large sites, actively manage crawl budget by prioritizing important content and blocking low-value pages.